Advocating Against Cemetery Construction

 On the developer's website, the promise BEFORE approval is granted, is to provide a "sanctuary" that will "minimise any impacts on biodiversity..."

-THIS is the image the developer chose to use to advertise on the Sydney property market immediately after the original "concept approval" passed:
+However, THIS is the image the developer chose to use to advertise on the Sydney property market immediately after the original "concept approval" passed:

 BIG difference !!